cap-js/docs/node.js/outbox.md

 #### 2. Filter for Dead Entries

-As `maxAttempts` is configurable, its value can not be added as a static filter to projection `DeadOutboxMessages`, but must be taken into account programmatically.
+As `maxAttempts` is configurable, its value can not be added as a static filter to projection `DeadOutboxMessages`, but must be considered programmatically.

 ::: code-group
 <<< ./assets/dead-letter-queue-1.js#snippet{5-8} [srv/outbox-dead-letter-queue-service.js]